-3. That Christianity is a religion for racially pure whites exclusively.
-Christ said that He came only for the lost sheep of the House of Israel, all of the members of which were and are white.
+4. That Christianity is a religion for racially pure whites exclusively.
+Christ said He came only for the lost sheep of the House of Israel, all of the members of which were and are white.
 There is no epistle in the New Testament written to any group of non-white people.

-9. That a supernatural Satan exists.
+10. That a supernatural Satan exists.
 There are instances in Scripture where the word Satan is used in reference to flesh and blood people, and there can be no doubt that the Jews are a kind of collective Satan, but there are also instances where a supernatural entity, the same one who tempted Eve, is being referred to.

-10. That a man is to be married to one woman only, which is why God didn’t create two or more mates for Adam.
+11. That a man is to be married to one woman only, which is why God didn’t create two or more mates for Adam.
 Marriage between one man and one woman was His perfect will for Adam and Eve then and is His perfect will for us now.
 Polygamy caused the patriarchs no end of problems.
 That many of them adopted this practice should not be seen as a biblical endorsement of it.
 David plotted an innocent man’s death after having sex with his wife.
 Should we follow David’s example because he was a patriarch?
-Proverbs tells us that it is a good thing for a man to find a wife, wife singular.
+Proverbs tells us that it is a good thing for a man to find a wife.
+Wife, singular.
 If finding multiple wives were as good as or even better than finding one wife, Proverbs or some other book in the Bible would surely tell us so.

-11. That God’s name is Yahweh.
+12. That God’s name is Yahweh.
 God is what He is, but Yahweh is who He is.
-Similarly Jesus Christ’s name is Yahshua.
+Similarly, Jesus Christ’s name is Yahshua.
 Christ is a title, not a surname, and Jesus is a transliteration of the Greek Iesous, which itself is a transliteration of Yehoshuah, the Hebrew word for Joshua.
 None of us will be cast into outer darkness for addressing Yahweh and Yahshua by their more commonly used appellations.
-Even this forum uses those terms from time to time, especially in something like this statement of faith, which is aimed at readers who haven’t yet converted to Christian Identity and might be puzzled by the correct but more foreign-looking terms.
+Even this website uses those terms from time to time, especially in something like this statement of faith, which is aimed at readers who haven’t yet converted to Christian Identity and might be puzzled by the correct but more foreign-looking terms.
 But just as we prefer to be addressed by our proper names, Yahweh and Yahshua prefer to be addressed by theirs.